AurelicButter/MargarineBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: For users looking to report a bug or an issue
 title: ''
 labels: Bug/Issue
 assignees: Butterstroke